MicrosoftDocs/memdocs/sccm/develop/core/servers/configure/about-updating-an-existing-resource-instance.md

 ms.collection: M365-identity-device-management
 ---
 # About Updating an Existing Resource Instance
-When the Data Discovery Manager (DDM), in System Center Configuration Manager, finds an existing resource that matches the data discovery record (DDR), the resource instance is updated; otherwise, a new instance is created.
+When the Data Discovery Manager (DDM), in Configuration Manager, finds an existing resource that matches the data discovery record (DDR), the resource instance is updated; otherwise, a new instance is created.
 The DDM uses the following approach to find a resource match.

 ## Unique Identifier Specified by DDR
  If the DDR specifies the unique identifier property for the resource, it is used to find a matching resource instance.